(AllOne sm logo)

 Harry turns to Lesley:

-"Lesley, forget about the fact that your mad at him, forget that your hurt.
+"Lesley, forget about the fact that you're mad at him, forget that you're hurt.
 Just tell Sheldon what it is you want from him."

 Lesley: